alexbradd/cg-project-2023/seng/README.md

 ## Some comments on the engine as a whole

-This project has been created as a final project form my uni course, and such has been done under a lot of crunch due to other courses and deadlines.
+This project has been created as a final project form my uni course, and as such has been done under a lot of crunch due to other courses and deadlines.
 Moreover, it was my first C++/Vulkan experience coming from a background of C/Rust and Java and no prior graphics programming.
 This means that the code is